A.B., High Honors, Princeton University, Woodrow Wilson School (1961)

 Thanks for looking me up.

-Currently, I'm living in Mexico, writing books to further understanding of
+Currently, I'm living in Mexico, writing books and essays about education

-You can get the details of my academic career from my CV.
-It lists all the usual stuff, but also links to
+You can get the details of my academic career from my CV, which lists all the usual stuff.
+It also links to

-the full-text of most of what I’ve published and to some activities I've helped to
+the full-text of most of what I’ve published and to documents about some

 In 2011, Joe Levine, a good writer working for Teachers College, did a

-profile about me as "“The Accidental Technologist."
-And several years ago, I told
+profile about me as "The Accidental Technologist."
+And several years

-silent.”
-I have a 2.0 social presence, somewhat shy and reticent, on Facebook
+I still have a web 2.0 social presence, however, somewhat shy and reticent, on LinkedIn,